Laurie Rosenblum, MPH

 In many cases, the surgery is successful.
 For some, further surgery may be needed.
 Long-term follow-up is always needed to detect recurring or new problems.

-There are no guidelines for preventing TOF.
+There are no current guidelines to prevent TOF.

 American Heart Association